DeePBluE666/DeePBluE666.github.io/_pages/about.md

 Most of my previous work focuses on the applications of machine learning and deep learning methods, I've been working for many internet companies, participated in some projects, [**More details can be found in Projects.**](https://deepblue666.github.io//project/) and won top3 awards in many data science competitions.
-I'm also a Competition Master at Kaggle and data scientist at Tianchi (rank 89/44392).
+I'm also a Kaggle Competition Master and data scientist at Tianchi (rank 89/44392).
 [**More details can be found in Awards.**](https://deepblue666.github.io//award/)

 Since 2018, I paid more attention to my research as I became interested in building new models and proposing some new methods in ML and DL.
 I've published